-On September 22, 2016, forty-one states and the District of Columbia, or the States, brought suit against Indivior and us in the U.S. District Court for the Eastern District of Pennsylvania, alleging violations of federal and state antitrust statutes and state unfair trade and consumer protection laws relating to Indivior's launch of Suboxone Sublingual Film in 2010 and seeking an injunction, civil penalties, and disgorgement.
+On September 22, 2016, forty-one states and the District of Columbia, or the States, brought suit against Indivior and the Company in the U.S. District Court for the Eastern District of Pennsylvania, alleging violations of federal and state antitrust statutes and state unfair trade and consumer protection laws relating to Indivior's launch of Suboxone Sublingual Film in 2010 and seeking an injunction, civil penalties, and disgorgement.
 After filing the suit, the case was consolidated for pre-trial purposes with the In re Suboxone (Buprenorphine Hydrochloride and Naloxone) Antitrust Litigation, MDL No. 2445, or the Suboxone MDL, a multidistrict litigation relating to putative class actions on behalf of various private plaintiffs against Indivior relating to its launch of Suboxone Sublingual Film.
-While we were not named as a defendant in the original Suboxone MDL cases, the action brought by the States alleges that we participated in an antitrust conspiracy with Indivior in connection with Indivior's launch of Suboxone Sublingual Film and engaged in related conduct in violation of federal and state antitrust law.
-We moved to dismiss the States' conspiracy claims, but by order dated October 30, 2017, the Court denied our motion to dismiss.
-We filed an answer denying the States' claims on November 20, 2017.
+While Aquestive was not named as a defendant in the original Suboxone MDL cases, the action brought by the States alleges that the Company participated in an antitrust conspiracy with Indivior in connection with Indivior's launch of Suboxone Sublingual Film and engaged in related conduct in violation of federal and state antitrust law.
+Aquestive moved to dismiss the States' conspiracy claims, but by order dated October 30, 2017, the Court denied the motion to dismiss.
+An answer was filed denying the States' claims on November 20, 2017.
 The fact discovery period closed July 27, 2018, but the parties agreed to conduct certain fact depositions in August 2018.
 The expert discovery phase closed May 30, 2019, but additional reports and depositions were conducted through August 1, 2019.
 Daubert briefing is ongoing.
-The remainder of the case schedule, including summary judgment briefing, is stayed pending resolution of Indivior's appeal of the District Court's class certification ruling in a co-pending multi-district litigation to which we are not a party.
-We are not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate, or range of estimates, of the possible outcome or loss, if any, in this matter.
+The remainder of the case schedule, including summary judgment briefing, is stayed pending resolution of Indivior's appeal of the District Court's class certification ruling in a co-pending multi-district litigation to which the Company is not a party.
+On July 28, 2020, the U.S. Court of Appeals for the Third Circuit issued its opinion affirming the District Court's order certifying the class.
+This ruling may result in a resumption of the pre-trial proceedings in this case.
+Management is not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate, or range of estimates, of the possible outcome or loss, if any, in this matter.